 - Depositors are encouraged to submit data sets to designated disciplinary data archives and provide OpenKnowledge@NAU with the appropriate citation information, including the creator, title, abstract, date(s), funding agency, and link to external repository.

 - OpenKnowledge@NAU will accept data sets up to 1g in size.
 If your data set exceeds this requirement and you are unable to find a suitable disciplinary repository please contact us directly.

 - In order to deposit data sets, OpenKnowledge@NAU will request necessary information to create a full citation for the data set, to assist in user interpretation of data sets (ie, a readme file), and to identify associated research projects with the data, such as articles, white papers, reports, presentations, etc.

-- OpenKnowledge@NAU is committed to preserving materials in the repository for the foreseeable future beyond the minimums required by funding agencies.
+- OpenKnowledge@NAU is committed to preserving materials in the repository for the foreseeable future.

 - OpenKnowledge@NAU is currently accepting most file types, however we are committed to preserving only specific format types (including pdf, doc, png, jpeg, xml and more).
 Contact us directly for more information or a complete list of file types.

 I publish my own journal or run a conference, can I use OpenKnowledge@NAU to publish my journal or conference proceedings?
 Accordion Closed